Thursday, February 20, 2025

 We never discovered the girl's name; Mom liked Aussie, too.
 Since then, we have found that it is a ubiquitous name, but it is still just right for me!
 My parents think that I am uncommon, even unique!
 I do like that.

 I am an Australian Shepherd, a red Merl.
 And here is an interesting factoid about me: I was supposed to be a miniature Australian Shepherd, but as you might know, I AM NOT!
 I am a standard Australian Shepherd!
-Although I am now six years old, I am the baby,.I am the largest of fur babies, and due to my breed and being standard, I am just right,
+Although I am now seven years old, I am the baby.
+I am the largest of fur babies, and due to my breed and being standard, I am just right,

 I was three months old when Mommy and Daddy adopted me.
 I had been taken- out of a hoarder's home in the Carolinas with my litter.

 Above is my PIC, taken on the birthday I share with my dad, but dad is much older than me!!!
-I was the first to be adopted, on February 16, 2018, on Dad's brother's birthday.
+I was the first to be adopted on February 16, 2018, on Dad's brother's birthday.

 No tail/tale publishing, circa 2018.